 the Jungle.
 Not a very comforting thought.
 The chances of being found there would be low.
 To dive into the "cauliflowers" (that's how the big trees are

 would also not help matters.
 He advised me to exercise extreme caution on my approach.
 Easier said than done!
-However I realised that without radar
+However I realized that without radar

-control's help and without ILS, I had to descent in time below the cloud base, in order not to miss the runway.
+control's help and without ILS, I had to descent in time to brake the cloud base, in order not to miss the runway.
 I had only one try!
-The densely populated "Shanty-Town" below the final
+The densely populated "Shanty Town"

 approach path worried me a bit.
 Crashing into it would have been disastrous.

-The only navigational help was the VOR and the approach to
+The only navigational help available was the VOR

-front of the rain beaten windscreen.
-This obstacle was the obsolete ILS installation (sample picture)
+the rain beaten windscreen.
+This obstacle was the obsolete ILS installation

 My tested passengers crawled out of the wreck.
-Luckily all completely unhurt.
-They pulled me out of the wreck and took me in an old VW bus to a Local Clinic.
+Luckily all completely unhurt

+.
+Except Lucky-Me!
+They pulled me out and took me in an old VW bus to a local clinic.
 As it turned out there was no functioning medical facility at the airport.
-On the way to the clinic I regained my consciousness and was asked by my happy passengers: "Where the hell you think you are?"; "Drunk, on the way home!", was my all I could mumble.
+On the way to a clinic I regained my consciousness and was asked, by my happy passengers: "Where the hell you think you are?"; "Drunk, on the way home!", was my all I could mumble.

-logical reply!
-After stitching my head wound we proceeded home, that meant: The Crocodile Bar and Cold Beer!
+It deemed to be the logical reply!
+After stitching my head wound we proceeded home, that meant: The Crocodile Bar.!

-Happy End!
-The insurance company paid the loss.
+The insurance company paid for the loss.
 I could salvage the costly new avionics and sell it to a Dutchman in Amsterdam.
-My partner, Mr. Stuessi,
+My partner, Mr. Stuessi